We have an online reporting tool to allow you to report businesses you believe:

 He said: "We are working hard to support our businesses with the challenges they are facing, and most businesses have clearly shown they understand the measures that are in place must be observed.
 In the minority of situations where this is not the case, we will take whatever action we need to ensure everyone is safe."

-Those who have concerns about businesses failing to ensure that staff and customers maintain safe social distancing and hygiene measures, will need to submit details of the business premises, the time of day and the nature of the problem they witnessed, to help officers undertake a thorough investigation and the most appropriate action to prevent the spread of Covid-19.
+Those who have concerns about businesses operating when they should not be, or failing to ensure that staff and customers maintain safe social distancing and hygiene measures, will need to submit details of the business premises, the time of day and the nature of the problem they witnessed, to help officers undertake a thorough investigation and the most appropriate action to prevent the spread of Covid-19.